 Recipients of the Technical Diploma in Surgical Technology will be able to demonstrate:

 Students pursuing the Technical Diploma in Surgical Technology must first meet College admission requirements.
 All students who have successfully completed the designated qualifications courses for Surgical Technology with a grade of "C" or above are eligible to apply for program classes.
 The program length is 18 months, which includes a Clinical Case requirement of completion of a minimum of 120 surgical procedures.
 No more than sixteen (16) students are selected for each program class.
 Program class size is determined by clinical site availability and employment statistics.
 Selection into the program is based on grade point average for the qualification courses and other evaluative criteria..

 Students selected for the Surgical Technology program will be required to provide all required information for programs with a clinical component (described earlier in this section).
-Students in a program with a clinical component are required to pay an additional clinical fee (as listed in the BPCC Academic Bulletin) in addition to regular tuition.
+Students in a program with a clinical component are required to pay an additional clinical fee (as listed on the BPCC web site) in addition to regular tuition.
 Program students must be available for lecture and clinical training Monday through Friday.

 Students must test out of READ 099, into ENGL 101, and into MATH 099 as documented by ACT, placement tests, or course completion prior to beginning the program classes.
-Upon successful program completion a graduate is required to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination.
+During the last semester of enrollment in the program, each student is required to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination.

 |Additional Required Courses|